how to add inhibitor to central heating system

 Radiator

-If you have a towel radiator, this is the best and easiest way to add central heating inhibitor to your system as you can pour it straight in the top.
+If you have a towel radiator, this is the best and easiest way to add inhibitor to your system as you can pour it straight in the top.

 On a standard modern radiator, which has a bleed valve with a large nut, you can remove the bleed valve from the side of the radiator and use a radiator dosing tool to pour in the inhibitor.